noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 - 17/6/2021 21:27 Speaking about womans in my neural torture application **Francesca** underline that I have not to touch her **Mafia of womans** that operate in Genoa.
 They sold sons to **Andreu** that pay them a monthly fee until they do a "game".
 A game is a fucking persecution, slavery and what so ever they have done to me in my life!

+- 18/6/2021 04:00 Francesca is paying people that in Barcelona lives near the marginal class, but that in reality in their hometown have grown in a medium high class environment.
+Why?
+Those people threat and torture the victim to force him to join their invented group to start to sell drug and torture other victims.
+Why?
+To be enjailed first of all, to be violated secondly, to stop his life in heavy addiction like metamphetamine crack.
+To simply stop your life becoming a beggar.
+This is what they do with human trade network victims.
+To shut up their voices, but I'm here to put you in jail forever stupid moron.
+One of them is the chief, an ex military.
+What he does also?
+Extract neural state for weapons development under the command of the **Francesca** family.
+They wake up me by night because that I want to restart my life being a worker as I was always been in my life.
+I never sell one gram of drug.
+Stupid, i've known you and you know why.
+Stupid.

 - ![](http://telecomlobby.com/Images/90KHz_during_stalking.webp)